DEFRA/ffc-dotnet-core-sonar/README.md

 ## Usage
 ### Main branch analysis
-To analysis the main branch of a repository run the following command in the working directory of the solution.
+To analyse the main branch of a repository run the following command in the working directory of the solution.

 ```
 docker run \